Guide · Published Apr 26, 2026 · 20 min read

 How do you track brand mentions in Claude?

-Step 3 is the Claude pass.
-Open claude.ai, again start a new conversation for every prompt, and paste the same prompt set you used for ChatGPT.
-Same scoring, same spreadsheet columns.
+Stage 3 is the Claude pass.
+Open claude.ai, again start a new conversation for every prompt (Claude's conversation memory contaminates subsequent answers more aggressively than ChatGPT's), and paste the same prompt set you used for ChatGPT.
+Same scoring rubric, same spreadsheet columns, but watch for Claude-specific hedging patterns.

 Two Claude-specific quirks to watch for: